BertrandBordage/django-tree/README.rst

 Installation
 ------------

-Django-tree requires Django 1.8 or 1.9 and Python 2 or 3.
+Django-tree requires Django 1.8, 1.11 or 2.0 and Python 2 or 3.
-For the moment, django-tree is only for PostgreSQL because it uses a specific data type not available in other databases.
-It will be adapted to also use a standard text field in the future for other databases, but it may be slower.
+For the moment, django-tree is only for PostgreSQL.
+It will be adapted in the future for other databases.

 After installing the module, you need to add ``'tree',`` to your ``INSTALLED_APPS``, then add a ``PathField`` to a model with a